cheungaryk/amazon-affiliate-tag-appender/README.md

 3. Open Chrome and go to **chrome://extensions/**.
 4. Enable **Developer mode** using the toggle switch in the top right corner.
 5. Click on **Load unpacked** and select the directory where you cloned or downloaded the repository.
-6. The extension should now be installed and active in Chrome.
+6. If there are no errors, the extension should now be installed and active in Chrome.

-## Usage
+## Validation

-Once installed, the extension automatically adds the `tag` query parameter to any URL visited on [amazon.com](https://amazon.com).
-There are no additional steps or settings to configure.
+1. Open [amazon.com](https://amazon.com) in a Chrome browser tab.
+2. Look at the tab's URL.
+The tag has been appended automatically so it should look like `https://www.amazon.com/?tag=<TAG_NAME>`.
+3. Open any products or account info on Amazon and verify that the tag is still present in the URL.
+4. Manually the tag value in the URL and press the `ENTER` key.
+Verify that the tag has been changed back to the original tag value.

 ## Contributing